rizqrofiq/rizqrofiq/README.md

 ## 👋 Hi, I’m Rizqulloh Brilliant 'Ainur Rofiq
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Golang, Node.js, and sometimes Next.js
+- 🌱 I’m currently learning Golang, Node.js, and Next.js
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->